GL_Discover Hub_Forex_1920x1280_PositivePink_03

 Saxo Group

-Dividends represent a portion of a company's profits paid to shareholders and can provide a dependable way for investors to earn income while holding stocks.
-For many, dividends serve as both a source of regular returns and a tool for long-term growth.
+Dividends represent a portion of a company's profits paid to shareholders and can provide a source of income for investors while holding stocks.
+For many, dividends serve as both a source of potential income and a tool for long-term growth.

-Investors often turn to dividend-paying stocks because they offer stability, even in volatile markets.
+Investors often turn to dividend-paying stocks because they may offer more predictable income than non-dividend payers, but share prices can still be volatile.
 Dividends can be taken as cash or reinvested to compound returns over time, and, as result, they can be valuable to a balanced investment strategy.
+Reinvesting dividends does not guarantee returns; outcomes depend on dividend levels, fees/taxes (if relevant to your standard module), and share price performance, and the share price can fall.

-It is important to remember that dividends are discretionary, and that companies may reduce or cancel dividends without warning if business performance demands it.
-Checking the history of dividend payments and the financial accounts of a dividend stock will help you asses its reliability.
+It is important to remember that dividends are discretionary, and that companies may reduce, suspend or cancel dividends, and dividend policies can change. the history of dividend payments and the financial accounts of a dividend stock will help you asses its reliability.

 What is a dividend?